 “Out of the Golden Sector.
 Down to level 67.
 Far corner.
 Got a nav system on you?”

 I looked at him, puzzled.
-“Of course, but I don't have a map in my database.
-I guess my buddy didn't think I'd need it.”
+“No. I guess my buddy didn’t think I’d need it.”

-Amy piped up, saying “Here, Ryan.
+Amy piped up, and showed me a small tablet.
+“Here, Ryan.
 Use mine.”

-I shrugged, and a request popped up on my HUD for data transfer from Amy and I accepted.
-Soon I had a map of the area, as well as a blip where I needed to go.
-I thanked him for his help, and walked back out the door.
+I shrugged, and the man grabbed it.
+He punched a few buttons on the screen, and a few seconds later a map of our location popped up on the screen, as well as a second blip where we needed to go.
+Handy.
+I took it from him, thanked him for his help, and walked back out the door.
 Amy turned to me again, and started questioning me.

 “What do you think you’re going to do?
 Walk in and get the information?
 I doubt it.
 Those guys we’re going to see, they’re the worst of the worst.
 That area of level 67 is filled with the less successful, but equally as brutal, criminal element.
 If you’re going down there, we need to head back to Joe’s and get the big guns.
 We’re not walking into that place and coming back alive.”

-I activated the communication software of my implant and called Joe.
-Communications usually used central antennae, but would do point-to-point in a pinch, or in a backward hole where implants weren't common, in this case.
+I picked up my phone and called Joe.
+Mobile phones on the colonies weren’t the greatest, but they worked well enough.
+Each planet or colony uses a different encryption software, based on local technology.
+Every mobile phone has a slot for a different decryption card, and you switch them out when you get on the planet or colony.
+Not exactly the greatest bit of technology, but for civilians it works as well as you can hope for.
 I explained where we needed to go, and asked him to see if he could find out anything about our target.
-We were only a few hundred yards from Joe's shop when a man in a hoodie and worn out jeans stopped us.
+We were only a few hundred yards from the office when a man in a hoodie and worn out jeans stopped us.
 I guess we looked like tourists to him.
 As if tourists would ever come to this hell hole.
 I put up my hands when he shoved a gun in my face.
 “Calm down, kid.
-I don't have any money on me, and I'm not looking to die today.
+I don’t have any money on me, and I’m not looking to die today.
 Now, just walk away.
-There doesn't have to be any trouble.”
+There doesn’t have to be any trouble.”

 We made it to Joe’s without further interruption, and he opened the door for us.
 He was prepared, with a few finer pieces of weaponry on the counter.
 He waited until we got in and sat down before briefing us.
 “Ok, the people you’re looking for are not your friendly types.
 They make the Crimson Rail look like a charity case.
 And you really don’t want to piss them off.
 They’ll kill you for finding them, or kill you for just trying.
 You’ve got a few options; stake it out, wait for our guy to walk out.
 That could be a problem, since he left the Crimson Rail almost eight hours ago.
 He could be done and long gone.
 Which means watching the place could be a costly waste of time.
 Option two, you walk in and ask nicely, at the barrel of a gun.
 They won’t respond too well to that, but it’s the fastest way.
 You just have to make sure that they don’t call reinforcements.
 So, what’s it going to be?”